danos/dpdk/doc/guides/nics/mlx5.rst

   If ``txq_inline_min`` key is not present, the value may be queried by the driver from the NIC via DevX if this feature is available.
-If there is no DevX enabled/supported the value 18 (supposing L2 header including VLAN) is set for ConnectX-4 and ConnectX-4LX, and 0 is set by default for ConnectX-5 and newer NICs.
+If there is no DevX enabled/supported the value 18 (supposing L2 header including VLAN) is set for ConnectX-4 and ConnectX-4 Lx, and 0 is set by default for ConnectX-5 and newer NICs.
 If packet is shorter the ``txq_inline_min`` value, the entire packet is inlined.

   For ConnectX-4 NIC, driver does not allow specifying value below 18 (minimal L2 header, including VLAN), error will be raised.

-  For ConnectX-4LX NIC, it is allowed to specify values below 18, but it is not recommended and may prevent NIC from sending packets over some configurations.
+  For ConnectX-4 Lx NIC, it is allowed to specify values below 18, but it is not recommended and may prevent NIC from sending packets over some configurations.